Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

 And Putin has now listed his demand to avoid direct conflict between NATO and Russian forces.
 According to the Wall Street Journal: “Moscow wants NATO to rule out eastward expansion and roll back military activity in a range of theaters.
 This would mean blocking Ukrainian accession to the alliance and effectively banning NATO forces from being stationed in member states like Poland, Estonia, Latvia and Lithuania.”

-Oh, and Biden now considering options for an evacuation of U.S. citizens in Ukraine if hostilities commence.
+Oh, and Biden is now considering options for an evacuation of U.S. citizens in Ukraine if hostilities commence.
 Sound familiar?

 FOOTNOTE: Your Patriot team and mission are funded solely by American Patriots like YOU.
 Please support our 2021 Year-End Campaign today to help fully fund our defense of Liberty.